Publishing a Short Story Collection

 Notice that I didn't mention money.
 I'm not saying that the money isn't important, but I'd suggest that you worry less over an advance and instead ensure that you understand their royalty structure, especially for the eBooks.
 And most importantly, make sure that you understand what rights you are licensing and are comfortable with how and when those rights revert to you.

 Okay, I'm way beyond just "three things," but I have to mention another key option that any writer with a backlist of short stories needs to consider in 2011, and that is self-publishing a collection as an ebook or even as a POD book plus ebook.
-I haven't done an e-collection yet, but I have put up most of my backlist as individual ebook short stories, available through all the big e-tailers and now also on my own web site.
+I haven't done an e-collection yet, but I have put up most of my backlist as individual ebook short stories, available through all the big ebook retailers.
 I can easily put out an ebook collection of just my fantasy stories, or my SF stories, or only my Heroka stories.
 It's all under my control.

 It would take too much space to discuss indie publishing here, but it's become fairly simple to self-publish a book, whether it is a collection or a novel.
 If you want to know more about that world, I would strongly recommend Kris Rusch's "Business Rusch" blog series and Dean Wesley Smith's "Think Like a Publisher" blog series.